Isabelle Huppert

-Huppert's first César Award nomination for Best Supporting Actress was for Aloïse (1975).
-She won the BAFTA Award for Most Promising Newcomer for The Lacemaker (1977).
-She went on to win two Cannes Film Festival Awards for Best Actress for Violette Nozière (1978) and The Piano Teacher (2001).
-She received the Volpi Cup for Best Actress twice for Story of Women (1988) and La Cérémonie (1995).
-Huppert also won her first Her other films in France include Loulou (1980), La Séparation (1994), Gabrielle (2005), Amour (2012), Things to Come (2016), and Happy End (2017).
+Huppert's first César Award nomination was for Best Supporting Actress in Aloïse (1975) and she won Best Actress for La Cérémonie (1995) and Elle (2016).
+For The Lacemaker (1977) she won the BAFTA Award for Most Promising Newcomer.
+She went on to win two Cannes Film Festival Awards for Best Actress for Violette Nozière (1978) and The Piano Teacher (2001), as well as the Volpi Cup for Best Actress twice for Story of Women (1988) and La Cérémonie.
+Huppert's other films in France include Loulou (1980), La Séparation (1994), 8 Women (2002), Gabrielle (2005), Amour (2012), Things to Come (2016), and Happy End (2017).

-Huppert earned her first Academy Award for Best Actress nomination for her role in Elle (2016).
-Huppert is among international film's most prolific actresses.
-Her English-language films include Heaven's Gate (1980), The Bedroom Window (1987), I Heart Huckabees (2004), The Disappearance of Eleanor Rigby (2013), Louder Than Bombs (2015), Greta (2018), Frankie (2019), and Mrs. Harris Goes to Paris (2022).
+For her performance in Elle, Huppert was nominated for the Academy Award for Best Actress; she also won several critics' awards and a Golden Globe and Independent Spirit Award.
+Huppert is among international cinema's most prolific actresses with her best known English-language films including Heaven's Gate (1980), The Bedroom Window (1987), I Heart Huckabees (2004), The Disappearance of Eleanor Rigby (2013), Louder Than Bombs (2015), Greta (2018), Frankie (2019), and Mrs. Harris Goes to Paris (2022).

-Also a prolific stage actress, Huppert is the most nominated actress for the Molière Award, with eight nominations; she received an honorary award in 2017.
-In the same year she was awarded the Europe Theatre Prize.
+Also a prolific stage actress, Huppert is the most nominated actress for the Molière Award, with nine nominations; she received an honorary award in 2017.
+In the same year, she was awarded the Europe Theatre Prize.
 She made her London stage debut in the title role of the play Mary Stuart in 1996, and her New York stage debut in a 2005 production of 4.48 Psychosis.
-She returned to the New York stage in 2009 to perform in Heiner Müller's Quartett, and in 2014 to star in a Sydney Theatre Company production of The Maids.
-In 2019, Huppert starred in Florian Zeller's The Mother at the Atlantic Theater Company in New York.
+Huppert's recent credits include in Heiner Müller's Quartett (2009) in New York, Sydney Theater Company's The Maids (2014), and Florian Zeller's The Mother (2019) in New York City.

-Early life and career
+Early life and education

-Huppert was born on 16 March 1953, in the 16th arrondissement of Paris, the daughter of Annick (née Beau; 1914–1990), an English language teacher, and Raymond Huppert (1914–2003), a safe manufacturer.
+Huppert was born on 16 March 1953, in the 16th arrondissement of Paris, the daughter of Annick (née Beau; 1914–1990), an English-language teacher, and Raymond Huppert (1914–2003), a safe manufacturer.
 The youngest child, she has a brother and three sisters, including filmmaker Caroline Huppert.
 She was raised in Ville-d'Avray.
-Her father was Jewish; his family was from Eperjes, Austria-Hungary (now Prešov) and Alsace-Lorraine.
+Her father was Jewish; his family was from Eperjes, Kingdom of Hungary, Austro-Hungarian Empire (now Prešov, Slovakia) and Alsace-Lorraine.
 Huppert was raised in her mother's Catholic faith.
 On her mother's side, she is a great-granddaughter of one of the Callot Soeurs.